The short answer to why your Ring video doorbell is not recording everything is simple: for multiple possible reasons.

 A great place to learn more about your Ring is the Ring Help Center, where inquiries about your Ring’s features are a search bar away.

 The website also has a community feature, where questions can be posted directly to other Ring owners.

-regard to continuous recording, some features that can be accessed via the Ring mobile app can greatly increase the amount of monitoring the camera is capable of.
+Concerning continuous recording, some features that can be accessed via the Ring mobile app can greatly increase the camera’s amount of monitoring.

 Generally, these features should be accessible to all Ring models produced after September 2019, though slight model variations might be exempt.